SgtSwagrid/Boards/README.md

 * `Ker`: A set of vectors describing a region in space.
 * `Dir`: A direction or set thereof, used for describing _relative_ positions.
 * `Ray`: A specific kind of `Ker` formed by making up to some number of steps in some `Dir`.

+### Rule Semantics

+There are two important things to note about `Rule`s in _BoardLang_:

+1. A `Rule` is **not** Markovian in the current `InstantaneousState`, which is to say that the state transitions can depend arbitarily on the full state _history_ in `GameState`.
+To see why, consider chess: [en passant](https://www.chess.com/terms/en-passant) is legal _only_ on the turn directly following the initial double pawn move.
+The account for this, the `Rule` must be able to see when and how the pawn being captured arrived in its current position.

+2. The `Rule` itself is a property of the `GameState`, not of the entire `Game`.
+In particular, this means that the `Rule` can (and typically does) change over time.
+The `Game` specifies the _initial_ `Rule`, and thereafter each successor `GameState` is infused with a _new_ `Rule` upon creation.
+When a `Rule` generates successor `GameState`s, it is also responsible for determining which `Rule` should apply thereafter from that state.
+The reason is that this makes it much easier to reason about _sequences_ of `Action`s, and implicitly provides support for two kinds of situation which arise very frequently: **turn phases** and **game phases**.

+#### Turn Phases

+In many games, the turn is divided up into multiple phases.
+For instance, maybe you first have to roll, then trade, and finally build.
+To implement this behaviour, one can simply create a separate `Rule` for each phase, and sequence them together, whereby each phase knows that when it is done, it should replace the `Rule` with the one corresponding to the next phase.

+For an example, consider chess again: after a pawn moves to the final rank, as a separate action it must then [promote](https://www.chess.com/terms/pawn-promotion).
+With a static `Rule`, the state would need some kind of a global flag indicating the need for promotion, to override the default behaviour on the next action.
+This moves the promotion logic outside of the pawn `PieceType` where it belongs.
+Instead, with a dynamic `Rule`, the pawn can simply infuse the successor `GameState` with a special, one-time promotion rule.

+#### Game Phases

+In some games, there are even multiple global game phases.
+For instance, it is common to have a separate _setup_ phase, which still requires input from the players, but with completely different rules than the main phase (example: [Catan](https://www.catan.com/)).
+Again, with a dynamic `Rule`, this is easy to achieve without any global flags by creating multiple `Rule`s and sequencing them.